 Despite the often communicated real Threat of climate change, many people hesitate to act.
 But why do we lack self-motivation?

-According to the latest climate report from the United Nations, climate change can have serious consequences for flora and fauna within the next 10 years.
-Art Markman, PhD, explains why many people still don't work to protect the environment.
-He is professor of psychology and marketing at the University of Texas at Austin and author of the book Smart Change.
+According to the most recent Air-Conditioning- United Nations report, the climate change will have serious consequences for flora and fauna within the next 10 years.
+Why not so many people for that environmental protection act, explains Art Markman, PhD.
+He is Professor of Psychology and Marketing at the University of Texas at Austin and the author of the book Smart Change.